wzxie/POAtools/README.md

 ## Overview

-**POAtools** is a comprehensive bioinformatics toolkit for parental origin analysis and gene classification scoring in genetic studies.
-It provides a complete four-step pipeline for analyzing SNP data and generating publication-quality visualizations with R-style aesthetics implemented in Python.
+**Poatools** is a comprehensive bioinformatics toolkit for parental origin analysis and gene classification scoring in genetic research.
+It provides a complete four step process for analyzing SNP data and generating publishable level visualization results by python.

 ## ✨ Features